diploi/component-spin-framework/README.md

 # Spin-Framework Component for Diploi

-Experimental component for running a Spin Framework application on Diploi.
+Experimental component for running a Spin Framework application on Diploi...

 For more details see: https://github.com/Celarius/spin-framework